zzhang82/web422/notes/jquery-review.md

 <br>

 By defining the "click" element on the entire "document" object and filtering it by only affecting "tr" elememnts, we can guarantee that all "tr" elements will invoke the supplied function when clicked, regardless of when they are created in the future.
-This saves us the hassle of wiring up new events every time we create a new element.
+This saves us the hassle of wiring up new events every time we create a new &lt;tr&gt; element.

 <br>